 Rockets launching into space only briefly intersect with flight levels of commercial aviation.
 Nonetheless, the launches can have noticeable impacts on air traffic and ground safety.
 Typically, launches require a significant amount of airspace to be cordoned off by defining regions that should be avoided due to possible risks from the launch.
 These risks include potential objects dropped during launch and failure modes that might produce debris or other hazards.
 Historically, launch rates were low enough that these disruptions could be tolerated.
 New Space activities, particularly of commercial operators, are significantly increasing launch, adding new ranges from which rockets may be launched and adding entirely new operations like flyback of launch vehicle first stages.
-All of these changes put a strain on existing launch safety practices and will overburden them if changes are not implemented.

-To date, space launch has been accommodated in the National Airspace System (NAS) rather than integrated.20 That is, a launch operator determines a launch day and time based on mission needs and secures a launch window from the relevant range authorities, generally regardless of the impact on the NAS.
+All of these changes put a strain on existing launch safety practices and can overburden them if changes are not implemented.
+To date, space launch has been accommodated in the National Airspace System (NAS) rather than integrated.
+That is, a launch operator determines a launch day and time based on mission needs and secures a launch window from the relevant range authorities, generally regardless of the impact on the NAS.
 Hazard areas are identified by the launch provider and reported to range safety authorities; the FAA issues a notice to alert aircraft pilots of potential hazards due to launch activities (such as flight of the launch vehicle itself, hardware jettisoned from the launch vehicle, or debris in the event of vehicle breakup/explosion).
 These hazard areas can cover the airspace over many hundreds of square miles and last for substantial periods of time (hours), again depending on mission needs.
 The hazard areas can bring with them restrictions on air and shipping traffic, which can have economic effects.
+If regulators use assumptions that are too conservative, the economic and non-space operational effects can be out of proportion to the actual risk.